AmauryDM/twitter-dataflow/tutorials/tutorial-3.md

 | PullKeyAttributes | Filter on given attributes in the JSON file of the tweet |
 | FindOnlyTweets | Filter tweets that have a text attribute not empty |
 | PublishKafka | Connect as producer to the "tweets" topic in Kafka |

+The only component that requires modification is the first: "GetTwitter".
+Indeed, it has to be adapted to the Twitter project linked.
+We have the properties presented in this image.